candybytesgmbh/taco/README.md

 - Prepare database query
 - Tip: reuse [SearchFoodFragment]

+## 🏁 Congratulation you finished the challenge 🏁

 ### Some extra candy
-#### If you are still eager to complete more tasks go ahead and finish the bonus assignments
+#### If you are still hungry for more, choose one of the below bonus assignments for implementation.
+Happy coding!

 ###### 🍭 Web requests
 On mobile devices, the internet might fail due to connection issues.